quic-interop/quic-network-simulator/README.md

     ./run_sim.sh "simple-p2p --delay=15ms --bandwidth=10Mbps --queue=25"
     ```

 1. With a network scenario running, you'll want to run the server next.
-There's
+A
-   a convenience script provided for this purpose; you can call this and include
+   convenience script is provided for this purpose that you can copy to your
-   any parameters to your `run_endpoint.sh` script (which in turn can pass them
+   directory.
+You can pass along any parameters to your `run_endpoint.sh` script
-   along to your server implementation):
+   (which in turn can pass them along to your server implementation):

    ```bash
    ./run_server.sh my_quic_implementation [params]
    ```

 1. And then the client.
-There's a convenience script provided for this purpose;
+A convenience script is provided for this purpose that
-   you can call this and include any parameters to your `run_endpoint.sh` script
+   you can copy to your directory.
+You can pass along any parameters to your
-   (which in turn can pass them along to your client implementation):
+   `run_endpoint.sh` script (which in turn can pass them along to your client
+   implementation):

    ```bash
    ./run_server.sh my_quic_implementation [params]